spycrab/libwad/README.md

 libwad is licensed under the GNU General Public License v3 or any later version at your option.
 See [LICENSE](LICENSE).

-libwad depends on libraries which may have a different license.
+libwad depends on libraries which are subject to different licenses.
-See their respective folders for their license.
+See [THIRDPARTY.md](THIRDPARTY.md) for a complete list.